Josh Hawley: China and Hong Kong

 Hawley is an outspoken critic of China, which he has called "the greatest security threat to this country in this century."
 He has said the U.S.'s goal should not be "to remake China from within" but rather "to deny Beijing's ability to impose its will without, whether it be upon Hong Kong, or Taiwan, or our allies and partners, or upon us."

 In October 2019, Hawley co-sponsored the Hong Kong Human Rights and Democracy Act.
 Before the bill went to the House of Representatives, he visited Hong Kong to see the protests.
 He commented on Twitter that Beijing was trying to turn Hong Kong into a "police state".
 Chief Executive of Hong Kong Carrie Lam called the comment "irresponsible".
 On November 19, 2019, the U.S. Senate unanimously passed the act.
+On August 10, 2020, the Chinese government sanctioned Hawley and 10 other Americans for "behaving badly on Hong Kong-related issues".

 Hawley has worked to create legislation that would prohibit data transmission to a set of blacklisted nations, including China.

 On July 10, 2020, Hawley sent a letter to NBA commissioner Adam Silver criticizing the league for allowing players to put messages on their jerseys supporting the Black Lives Matter movement but not the 2019–20 Hong Kong protests or law enforcement officers.
 To promote the letter, Hawley's press office emailed it along with an announcement to several NBA reporters, including ESPN reporter Adrian Wojnarowski.
 Wojnarowski responded, "Fuck You."
 Hawley then tweeted a screenshot of Wojnarowski's response; Wojnarowski subsequently apologized to Hawley directly and posted an apology on Twitter.
 On July 12, ESPN temporarily suspended Wojnarowski over the incident.
 On September 23, 2020, Hawley once again criticized Silver for the NBA's business in China, tweeting, "Adam Silver just comes right out and says it: NBA's relationship with China involves 'trade offs' but overall is a 'net positive.'
 And by 'net positive,' he means billions of dollars for the NBA and by 'trade offs,' he means slave labor."